maximecolin/car/README.md

 ```
-// Usualy, have a service to get the bus
+// Usually, have a service to get the bus
 $bus = new CommandBus();
 $bus->addResolver(new ClassNameResolver());